julanbiswa/Rick-Morty-Character-Finder/README.md

+# React + TypeScript + Vite

 # Rick-Morty-Character-Finder
 A React-based single-page application to explore Rick &amp; Morty characters with search, filters, sorting, favorites, and detailed views using the Rick &amp; Morty API.
-# A Python script to create or update the README.md file.

 def create_readme_file():
     """Writes the README content to a file named README.md.""" readme_content = """# Rick & Morty Explorer

-This is a web application built with React and Tailwind CSS that allows users to browse, search, and manage a list of characters from the popular TV show, "Rick and Morty."
+This is a web application built with React, TypeScript and Tailwind CSS that allows users to browse, search, and manage a list of characters from the popular TV show, "Rick and Morty."

 ## 🚀 Run Instructions